heathbar/vizio-smart-cast/README.md

     output: process.stdout
 });

-// Initiate a pairing request with a smart cast device tv.pairing.initiate().then((response) => {
+// Initiate a pairing request with a smartcast device tv.pairing.initiate().then((response) => {

-    // prompt the user for the pin that is displayed on the smart cast device rl.question('Enter PIN:', (answer) => {
+    // prompt the user for the pin that is displayed on the smartcast device rl.question('Enter PIN:', (answer) => {

-        // send the pin to the smart cast device to complete the pairing process tv.pairing.pair(answer).then((response) => {
+        // send the pin to the smartcast device to complete the pairing process tv.pairing.pair(answer).then((response) => {

             // log the token to be used for future, authenticated requests